Dates to Remember

 Please direct questions to:

-Access to, and freedom of operations in, space is critical to national security.
-Space Systems are in the defense news daily, spanning topics from acquisition to user services to resiliency and survivability.
+Access to and freedom of operation in space are critical to national security.
+Space systems are in the defense news daily, spanning topics from acquisition to user services to resiliency and survivability.
 Space systems are the basis for U.S. assured access to space, consisting of launch vehicles, spacecraft, payloads, ground support equipment, launch operations and ranges and test hardware used in ground testing and operations.
 Space systems also include operations centers to maintain space vehicles or spacecraft on orbit.
-With current defense reliance on non-U.S. space systems, and the failures of certified space systems, assured access to space is a growing concern.
-The size and type of space systems is changing, and the defense community is increasingly leveraging commercial capabilities.
-Space Systems require rigorous developmental test and evaluation due to the harsh launch, landing and operational space environment, and must function from the first time to every time called upon.
+The size and type of DoD space systems is changing, with the defense community increasingly leveraging commercial capabilities as well as advancements in additive manufacturing, propulsion, sensing, machine vision, autonomy (including AI/ML applications), and communications.
+Space Systems require rigorous developmental test and evaluation due to the harsh launch, landing and operational space environments, and must function the first time and every time when called upon.
 Emphasis is on rapid and effective fielding of space assets and compressed space acquisition cycles.
-Submissions are solicited that address any of these aspects of state-of-the-art military
+Submissions are solicited that address any of these aspects of state-of-the-art military space:

 • Delivery Systems